newrelic-experimental/nr1-innovation-cicd/README.md

 # nr1-innovation-cicd nerdpack

-This nerdpack allows you to evalute the efficiency and health of your development lifecycle, using the data from your Jira and Bitbucket projects, and connect your projects directly with the performance outcomes of Service Workloads.
+This nerdpack allows you to evalute the efficiency and health of your development lifecycle, using the data from your Jira and Bitbucket projects, and connect your projects directly with the performance outcomes of srvice Workloads.

 ![screenshot of this project](screenshots/screenshot_01.png)